Monday, February 26, 2024

 I could feel the heat of the myriad fires dry my eyes before any tears could escape.
 Without a word, body seeming to function of its own accord, I turned and strode toward the cabin.

 “Hey, bro!
 Where you going?
 Party’s just getting started!”
 I heard Mark shout at my back.
 I could no more turn to face him than I could stop my feet from carrying me forward.
 All executive functions had ceased and I let the momentum of my body carry me away.
 As I made my way along, I realized–through the haze–that it was not the cabin that my legs were aiming for, but my old Ford Ranger parked before it.
 In that moment, I tripped on a couple of singed logs along my path and fell face first into the dirt.
 I heard Mark’s laugh from across the field.
 Standing and brushing myself off, I looked down at the obstacles before me.
-My brain recognised two sections of trees, one peach, one cherry.
+My brain recognized two sections of trees, one peach, one cherry.
 Without knowing why, I scooped them up, one in each arm, and finished making my way to the truck.
 After depositing them in the bed, I climbed into the cab and drove away from the scene, mind still a blank, Mark’s laughter still echoing in my skull.

 I was laying on the floor of the sea, deeply ensconced in that twilight void between sleep and consciousness.